abidinco/spotify-clone/README.md

  - [ ] playerbar: input-range styles for track's played part to white / hover to green / solved but not working for mouse-down to green
  - [ ] cross browser: svg icons
  - [X] sidebar: library & liked-songs icons' width's decreasing 19px when user auth / solved with component named SidebarLink
+ - [ ] ui: add background-gradient and noise to navbar and playlist-page